Rakugen/Final-Project-Backend/README.md

 (how to clone and build, bundle install, rails s, etc)

 ## Features
-These are some of the key features in Quack:
+These are some of the key features in Quack - Backend API:

 ### Users
 JWT Auth is used for proper and secure user authentication that keeps sensitive user information private.